 Here are some things you can do to help:

 - Help ease some of the pain.
 Many people go through their mother’s funeral in a state of numbness.
 However, after it’s all over, the feelings return, and that may be when your friend really needs someone.

 - Call and ask if there is anything you can do.
 Allow your friend to bring up whatever comes to mind because no one else knows how he or she is feeling.
 Listen and respond to direct questions or requests for assistance.

 - Offer to help with some of the routine activities.
-This includes such things as cleaning or picking up groceries.
+This includes such things as cleaning house, cooking, walking children to the bus stop, or picking up groceries.
 Doing so will enable him to mentally sort through some issues that come with losing his mother.

 - Help sort personal items.
 If your friend has to go through his mother’s belongings, you may offer to help.
 This could involve physically sorting through her belongings or going through important papers related to insurance and her estate.

 After a couple of weeks have passed, try your best to go back to normal activities with your friend, knowing she will still be in a state of grief that can last for a very long time.
 The distractions may give her the much-needed break from the constant feeling of loss.

 Some upcoming days will be more difficult than others.
 Many people suffer from melancholia on their mother’s birthday, Mother’s Day, during the holidays, and on the anniversary of her passing.
 Take the time to drop a note on those days to show that you are thinking of your friend.
 Offer to take her out to dinner or to a movie to help soften some of the sadness.
 However, you should also be willing to talk and reminisce if that is what your friend prefers.